scinos/th-extractor/README.md

 Known Bugs & Limitations
 ------------------------

-- Does not generate a separate sprite/animation per "variation".
-Example: there is only one animation for the female patient, with all the head and skin tones variations overlapped.
 - Some sprites are broken (eg: out/sprites/sprites/sprites_44.png)
-- Animations are not transparent.
 - In an animation, some sprites are meant to be rendered with 50% or 75% alpha.
 Right now, this is ignored.